netAction/CUL_FS20/README.md

 		'Remote Ch2' : 'EB9501'
 	});

 You can add more devices with the same command later.
 The devices are stored in *CUL_FS20.devices*.
-To reduce the code run *var d = CUL_FS20.devices;* or simply use the object *registerDevices* returns:
+To reduce the code run *"var d = CUL_FS20.devices;"* or simply use the object *registerDevices()* returns:

 	var d = CUL_FS20.registerDevices({
 	  ...